Neuron:

 Types of neurons:

 Neurons are classified as apolar, unipolar, bipolar, and multipolar based on their structure and number of processes.
-Axons form nerve fibres of two types myelinated fibres with a myelin sheath and nodes of Ranvier, and non-myelinated fibres without a myelin sheath.
+A nerve fibre consists of an axon along with its coverings.
+Nerve fibres may be myelinated or non-myelinated.

 1125pxNeuronClassification1w952.png